Credit:

 Aside from all the mental and physical benefits, one of the best things about practicing yoga is that you don’t need much equipment to do it.
 With a trusty yoga mat and a few props, you’re fully equipped to get your flow on.
 But what if you don’t know where to begin?
 This is where yoga apps come into play.
 Like more generalized workout apps, yoga apps aim to bring the studio to your home with personalized workouts and stellar instructors.

 We tested 11 popular picks for the best yoga app and found Alo Moves (available at Alo Moves) to be the Best Overall for its expansive library of sessions for varying levels of ability, personalized recommendations, and knowledgeable teachers.
-If you prefer more variety in your practice, we also found the Asana Rebel (available at Asana Rebel) to be one of the best yoga apps for a high-energy spin on yoga, customizable platform, and array of sessions.
+If you prefer more variety in your practice, we also found the Asana Rebel (available at Google Play) to be one of the best yoga apps for a high-energy spin on yoga, customizable platform, and array of sessions.

 Here are the best yoga apps to sign up for right now.